-Daniel Sawyer is a criminal law specialist who is instructed in the full range of criminal cases, including murder, violence, sexual offences and multi-handed conspiracies, as well as causing death by dangerous or careless driving.
+Daniel Sawyer is a criminal law specialist who is instructed in the full range of criminal cases, including murder, violence, drug supply, sexual offences and multi-handed conspiracies, as well as causing death by dangerous or careless driving.
 He has been instructed alone, as a led junior and as leading junior.

 His cases often involve mobile phone and other location data evidence, as well as many different sources of evidence, where he is known for his ability to explain large amounts of evidence and technical matters in simple terms.